 Significant Vibrations

-The engine block might drop directly onto the car’s metal frame when a motor mount goes bad or breaks.
+The engine block might drop directly onto the vehicle’s robust frame when a motor mount goes bad or breaks.

-A motor consists of several cylinders (usually 4, 6, or 8) blasting up and down numerous thousand times per minute.
-That equals a lot of tremors.
+A motor consists of several cylinders (usually 4, 6, or 8) blasting up and down countless thousand times per minute.
+That equals a great deal of vibrations.

 Instead of being dampened by the rubber mount, the vibrations travel straight into the chassis.
-The metal transfers this feeling throughout the vehicle.
+The metal transfers this sensation throughout the entire vehicle.

 As such, you – the driver – will feel it, but so will all your passengers.

 Vibrating could also be caused by many other things – most notably, misfires.
-However, in this case, you’d also feel reduced engine power.
+However, in this case, you’d also experience diminished engine power.

 - Breaking suspension